A1CST/GENREG_VIZ_DETAIL_1_2/README.md

 ## FAQ

 **Q: Is this a real training system or just a visualization?**
-A: Both!
-The evolution engine is a simplified but functional implementation of GENREG principles.
-It genuinely evolves organisms through selection pressure, but it's optimized for educational clarity rather than performance.
+A: This is a **visualization of real training results**.
+The evolution you're seeing is authentic—it was generated using the official GENREG protein system over 500 generations.
+However, this repository only contains the visualizer and pre-computed data, not the training system itself.

+**Q: Can I run my own evolution or train new agents?**
+A: No, this is a **demonstration-only repository**.
+The full GENREG system (protein implementation, evolution engine) is not included.
+You can only view the pre-computed evolutionary history.

+**Q: Is the data genuine or synthetic?**
+A: 100% genuine!
+The behaviors, protein activations, and trust scores you see are from actual evolution using the official GENREG system.
+Nothing was hand-tuned or faked for demonstration purposes.

 **Q: Can I use this to train agents for other games?**
-A: Yes, with modifications.
-Replace the Snake game with your environment, adjust the sensory signals, and the evolution loop will work similarly.
-However, GENREG is primarily a research/educational tool, not a production RL framework.
+A: Not with this repository.
+This is a playback visualizer only.
+To train on other environments, you would need the full GENREG implementation (not included here).

+**Q: Why share just the visualizer without the training code?**
+A: Educational purposes!
+The visualizer demonstrates GENREG principles and evolutionary learning concepts without requiring users to run computationally expensive evolution themselves.
+The pre-computed data lets anyone explore the results immediately.

 **Q: How does this compare to NEAT (NeuroEvolution of Augmenting Topologies)?**
 A: NEAT evolves network topology (adding nodes and connections).
 GENREG uses a fixed protein template but evolves the parameters within each protein type.
 Both are neuroevolution approaches but with different evolutionary operators.
+The key GENREG innovation is the **dual-path system**: proteins compute trust (fitness), neural network computes actions.

 **Q: What's the difference between proteins and neurons?**
-A: Proteins are **algorithmic processing units** (comparators, integrators, gates) that compute trust deltas.
-Neurons are simple weighted sums with activations that compute actions.
-Proteins = fitness signal, neurons = policy.
-They work in parallel on the same sensory input.
+A: **Proteins** are algorithmic processing units (comparators, integrators, gates) that compute trust deltas from environmental signals. **Neurons** are simple weighted sums with activations that compute movement actions.
+They work in parallel:
+- Proteins → Trust score → Evolutionary fitness
+- Neurons → Action probabilities → Behavior

 **Q: Why is the snake game so simple (10x10 grid)?**
-A: Educational focus!
-Smaller grids make evolution faster and behavior changes more visible.
-The principles scale to larger, more complex environments.
+A: Smaller grids make evolution faster and behavioral changes more visible for educational purposes.
+The principles demonstrated here scale to larger, more complex environments.

-**Q: Can I train this with gradient descent instead?**
+**Q: Can I see the protein implementation code?**
-A: Technically yes—you could freeze the protein network and train the neural controller with policy gradients.
-But that defeats the purpose!
-GENREG demonstrates that evolution alone, without gradients, can produce intelligent behavior.
+A: The official GENREG protein code is not included in this repository.
+However, the `config.py` file documents the 6 protein types and their roles, and the visualizer shows their activations in real-time.

+**Q: What license is the pre-computed data under?**
+A: The visualization code is MIT licensed.
+The pre-computed evolution data is provided for educational/demonstration purposes.
+Check the LICENSE file for details.

 ---